 The complete and detailed point-winning results and statistics for MotoGP™ professionals are now available to all Motorcycle Grand Prix racing aficionados.

 The FIM MotoGP™ Results Guide is widely regarded as “the bible” of MotoGP™ by professionals, journalists and commentators who have, for 20 years, enjoyed exclusive access to the Guide since its launch in 1987.

 This essential reference on Motorcycle Grand Prix racing is being made available to all passionate fans and followers of the sport.

 Its contents include detailed and complete point-winning results and statistics of all FIM Grand Prix races for the 125cc/Moto3™, 250cc/Moto2™ and 500cc/MotoGP™ categories and a summary of consolidated data for all categories, including those no longer running (50cc, 80cc, 350cc).

-The FIM MotoGP™ Results Guide is designed to be simple and easy to use, and is illustrated with reproductions of watercolour paintings of FIM 125cc/Moto3™, 250cc/Moto2™ and 500cc/MotoGP™ World Champions.
+The FIM MotoGP™ Results Guide is designed to be simple and easy to use, and is illustrated with reproductions of watercolor paintings of FIM 125cc/Moto3™, 250cc/Moto2™ and 500cc/MotoGP™ World Champions.

 The Swiss author, Werner Haefliger, has been awarded with international distinctions for his work on the FIM MotoGP™ Results Guide, among them the FIM Motorcycling Merit Diploma in 2007.

 Using premium quality FSC paper, the FIM MotoGP™ Results Guide is printed and bound by Royal Jongbloed in The Netherlands, a worldwide leader in the area of light weight paper printing and binding.